AlphaKhaw/blockchair-api-tracker/README.md

 ## Roadmap

 - [ ] Expanding beyond Bitcoin and Ethereum classes to cater for alternative endpoints
-- [ ] Experimenting with `Raw data endpoints` and `Infinitable endpoints` to potentially optimise solution
+- [ ] Experimenting with `Raw data endpoints` and `Infinitable endpoints` provided by Blockchair API to potentially optimise current solution

 <p align="right">(<a href="#top">back to top</a>)</p>